Medical Information

 Medication

-According to Colorado State Law and District 50 policy, only currently prescribed medication may be given at school.
+According to Colorado State Law and WPS policy, only currently prescribed medication may be given at school.
 Whenever possible, medicine should be taken at home.
-Prescribed medication that must me taken during the school day requires a WRITTEN AUTHORIZATION FROM THE PHYSICIAN and a WRITTEN REQUEST FROM THE PARENT OR GUARDIAN.
-The medicine must me in the original prescription container and properly labeled with the date, the name of the child, name of the medicine, directions for taking the medicine, and the name and telephone number of the physician prescribing the medication.
+Prescribed medication that must be taken during the school day requires a WRITTEN AUTHORIZATION FROM THE PHYSICIAN and a WRITTEN REQUEST FROM THE PARENT OR GUARDIAN.
+The medicine must be in the original prescription container and properly labeled with the date, the name of the child, the name of the medicine, directions for taking the medicine, and the name and telephone number of the physician prescribing the medication.
 All medications must be kept secured in the office.
-Office personnel WILL NOT administer any medication to students including aspirin and cough drops unless; a written statement accompanies it from the doctor.
+Office personnel WILL NOT administer any medication to students including aspirin and cough drops unless a written statement accompanies it from the doctor.
 Please do not allow students to bring cough drops or any medication to school, as it could be a problem if another student took it and had a reaction.